 Cold temperatures can impact the curing of coatings.
-Applications at colder temperatures, or below the manufacturer’s recommendations, require experienced contractors familiar with CIM products.
+Applications at colder temperatures, or below the manufacturer’s recommendations, require experienced contractors familiar with CIM waterproofing products.
 To achieve the best results, it is important to pay attention to the manufacturer’s application procedures.

 Smart tips for cold weather applications: